Painted Cliffs Track

 Distance from: Hobart - 85 km, Launceston - 268 km, Devonport - 187 km

 The cliff is only exposed for two hours before and after low tide.
 You'll also need low tide to coincide with the afternoon sun when the cliffs dazzle at their most brilliant.
 Plus, the weather has to cooperate.
-All told, you might have 10 good days a month for a visit and picture.
+You might have 10 good days a month for a visit and a picture.
 You can check the coming and going of the tides online.

 Getting There

 The drive from Hobart to Triabunna takes about an hour and 10 minutes over 85 kilometres.
-Launceston is a 187-kilometre drive which takes about 2 hours and 22 minutes.
-Devonport is 268 kilometres to the northwest and the drive takes a little more than 3 hours.
+Launceston is a 187-kilometre drive that takes about 2 hours and 22 minutes.
+Devonport is 268 kilometres to the northwest, and the drive takes over 3 hours.

 The Trail